 Under New York law, in order to prove undue influence, it must be proven that there is a motive.
-That is, that whoever exerted the pressure on the testator had a reason.
-Generally the motive is financial gain and this is reflected in the final will.
+That is, whoever exerted the pressure on the testator had a reason.
+Generally, the motive is financial gain and this is reflected in the final will.

 The motive can be determined by analyzing the size of the testator’s estate and analyzing what the person accused of undue influence is inheriting.